 The Atlas of World Wars and Conflicts has joined and actively participates in the Italian campaign calling for freedom for Julian Assange.
 In this dossier, we retrace part of the story of the journalist and WikiLeaks.

-*On the cover and below, two demonstrations in England calling for Assange’s freedom.
-Source: Wikileaks Facebook page
+*On the cover, two demonstrations in the UK calling for Assange’s freedom.
+Source: Wikileaks Facebook page – credit to the respective authors.

 The Afghan War Diary and The Iraq War Logs